vipinvkmenon/terraform-exporter-btp/README.md

 ## Exporting SAP BTP Resources

 The btptf CLI offers several commands for the export of Terraform configurations of SAP BTP.
-Currently the CLU supports exporting of SAP BTP resources like Subaccounts and directories.
+Currently the CLI supports exporting of SAP BTP resources like Subaccounts and directories.
 The CLI supports two ways to export BTP resources
 - Exporting resources via JSON
 - Exporting resources

 ### Exporting Resources via JSON
 This is a two-step process where the JSON can be created manually or via `btptf create-json` command

 1. Create a JSON file with a list of BTP resources that can be imported

 ```bash
 btptf create-json - s <subaccount id>
 ```
 Review and adapt the JSON file and remove resources which need not be imported.

 2. Export resources from SAP BTP via a JSON file